LibCrowds/libcrowds-analyst/README.md

 result is updated accordingly.

-To facilitate reproducible research, since v3.0.0 the DOI of the version of LibCrowds Analyst used is added to each result.
+To facilitate reproducible research, since v3.0.0 the DOI of the version of LibCrowds Analyst used for analysis is added to each result.

 ## Requirements